C0DER11101/Neovim-init.lua-/README.md

 * Treesitter also allows **rainbow parentheses**.
 To get rainbow parentheses go to [https://github.com/p00f/nvim-ts-rainbow](https://github.com/p00f/nvim-ts-rainbow).
 Install this plugin and then go to `treesitter.lua` put some extra commands there.

 * Here is another syntax checking plugin for neovim: [https://github.com/dense-analysis/ale](https://github.com/dense-analysis/ale).
+You can the command given in [https://github.com/dense-analysis/ale#vim-plug](https://github.com/dense-analysis/ale#vim-plug) to download it via `plugins.lua`.
+Just use `use 'dense-analysis/ale'` in `plugins.lua`.

 <p align="center">
 &#9678; &#9678; &#9678;